Desert-Defi/set-protocol-v2-subgraph/README.md

 #### Event/Call/Block Handlers

-Process events, function calls, and block data to update the subgraph.
+Process events, smart contract function calls, and block data to update the subgraph.
 Must register handlers in `templates/subgraph.yaml`.

 #### Template spawners

 Not all contract addresses are known at the time of subgraph deployment.
 To track contracts as they are deployed, use contract templates.
-Tell the subgraph to watch a newly created contract by calling create() on imports from `generated/templates`.
-Ex the SetToken factory contract (SetTokenCreator) emits an event when a new SetToken is created, so we register that address as a new SetToken contract to watch.
+Tell the subgraph to watch a newly created contract by calling `create()` on imports from `generated/templates`.
+For example, the SetToken factory contract (SetTokenCreator) emits an event when a new SetToken is created, so we register that address as a new SetToken contract to watch.
 Templates are defined in `templates/subgraph.yaml`.

 ## References